 - Display the archive as a custom search in case of WordPress Archives

 Both options will enable the necessary sections automatically.

 The process to add sorting controls is similar for a View and a WordPress Archive.
-You need to scroll down to the Filter Editor and use the Sorting controls button.
+You need to scroll down to the Search and Pagination and use the Sorting controls button.